 Financial literacy is about understanding money basics.
 Typically the curriculum includes topics like “how to balance your checkbook,” “what is a savings account,” “what is a money market account and a certificate of deposit” and what are the different loan products with possible information on how to apply and how to qualify for a loan.
 Sometimes the topics include information on the credit report, what is a good credit score, and maybe strategies on how to improve credit scores.

-Financial wellness curriculum is hands-on, real life, real experience training.
+The financial wellness curriculum is hands-on, real-life, real-experience training.
 It teaches consumers how to use money, credit, and debt appropriately to improve their lives.
-It deals with the strategies and tactics on how to save, how to borrow, when is it appropriate to borrow, how to spend and most importantly how to financially thrive versus surviving.
-This curriculum is not about learning what a credit card is but learning how to use credit wisely, not about what a savings account is but how to create a savings discipline and how to find money in your cash flow to save.
+It deals with the strategies and tactics on how to save, borrow when it is appropriate to borrow, spend, and, most importantly, thrive versus surviving financially.
+This curriculum is not about learning what a credit card is but learning how to use credit wisely, not about what a savings account is but how to create a savings discipline and find money in your cash flow to save.
 It’s not what money is but how to manage the inflow and outflow of funds to manage your cash flow.

 Why is this distinction important to credit unions and banks?

 Banks and credit unions learned in 2008 how unsuspecting consumers were when it came to using money and credit.
 We discovered a large number of consumers honestly believed the myth if the bank loaned them the money for a mortgage, I must be able to afford it.
 Consumers honestly and naively thought that they could afford to use that sizeable available credit card balance without considering the cost of paying back that revolving loan.
 They honestly believed they could wait longer to start to save for a rainy day or retirement.